M17-Project/M17_spec/M17-Protocol.md

 When the Physical Layer is idle (no RF being transmitted or received), the Data Link defaults to Packet mode.
 To switch to Stream mode, a Link Control packet (detailed later) is sent, immediately followed by the switch to Stream mode; the Stream of data immediately follows the Link Control packet without disabling the Physical layer.
 To switch out of Stream mode, the stream simply ends and returns the Physical layer to the idle state, and the Data Link defaults back to Packet mode.

 ## Data Link Layer: Packet Mode
-In Packet Mode, a finite amount of payload data (eg: Link Control messages, or Application Layer data) is wrapped with framing, sent over the Physical Layer, and is completed when done.
+In Packet Mode, a finite amount of payload data (eg: Link Control messages, or Application Layer data) is wrapped with a packet, sent over the Physical Layer, and is completed when done.
 Any acknowlement or error correction is done at the application layer.

-### Frame Format:
+### Packet Format:
-The M17 Packet frame borrows heavily from Ethernet:
+The M17 Packet format borrows heavily from Ethernet, except the Preamble and Sync:
-* Preamble: 6 bytes
+* Preamble: 8 bytes
   * **TODO** Depends on Physical Layer.
 ADF7021 datasheet suggests 0xAAAAAA for 2FSK, but 0x0202 for 4FSK.
 * Sync: 3 bytes
   * **TODO** Something long and arbitrary, like e or Pi.
+* Packet Indicator: 1 byte
+  * A value to indicate this is a Packet, not a Stream.
 * Destination address: 6 bytes
 * Source address: 6 bytes
 * Length: 2 bytes (Number of bytes in payload)